Content Marketing for SaaS: How to Create a Winning Strategy

 Another interesting thing is that podcasting is still considered a blue ocean.
 So there isn’t much competition in podcasting compared to something like blogging.
 That means you can make significant strides faster with a value-packed niche podcast.

-Other types of SaaS inbound marketing content are webinars, white papers, case studies, and templates.
+Other types of SaaS inbound marketing content are webinars, white papers, ebooks, case studies, and templates.

-5 Reasons Content Marketing for SaaS Is So Important
+How Content Marketing for SaaS Is Different and Why It’s Important

 SaaS products are different from other industries.
 Likewise, their marketing requires different strategies to be effective.
 Let’s explore these differences to understand why content marketing is uniquely vital to SaaS.

-• SaaS products are intangible and require more convincing than tangible products to demonstrate their value.
-Top-performing companies like Salesforce spend 46% of their annual recurring revenue on marketing, including inbound content like product roundups and reviews that help customers make purchasing decisions.
+- SaaS products are intangible and require more convincing than tangible products to demonstrate their value.
+Top-performing companies like Salesforce spend 43% of their annual recurring revenue on marketing, including inbound content like product roundups and reviews that help potential customers make purchasing decisions.

-• SaaS products are subscription-based, and customer retention is a key driving factor.
+- SaaS products are subscription-based, and customer retention is a key driving factor.
 You can reduce customer churn and increase retention by 32% by providing self-help content like tutorials, product demos, and webinars.
+Email marketing is also essential because it helps you keep that relationship with the customers going to maintain a strong customer-lifetime value.

-• The SaaS and technology industries are constantly evolving, and their customers need to keep up with new information.
-36% of SaaS companies use blog posts to provide educational content to help customers improve their knowledge and skill set, building loyalty and establishing brand authority.
+- The SaaS and technology industries are constantly evolving, and their customers need to keep up with new information.
+36% of SaaS companies use blog posts to provide educational content to help customers improve their knowledge and skill set.
+This builds loyalty and establishes brand authority.

 Now that you understand the benefits of content marketing, we will look at how you can create an effective strategy around it.